chadell/slides/src/180515_workshopansible/day2.md

 ## NAPALM modules

-* Declarative configuration management (napalm_install_config): NAPALM focuses on the desired state configuration.
+* **Declarative configuration management** (napalm_install_config): NAPALM focuses on the desired state configuration.
 You deploy the new configuration (no commands) and NAPALM abstracts away how this operates per vendor and makes it so you don't have to micromanage device configurations.

-* Obtaining configuration and operational state from devices: The module napalm_get_facts is used to obtain a base set of facts and other information (usch as route entries, MAC table, etc.).
+* **Obtaining configuration and operational state from devices**: The module napalm_get_facts is used to obtain a base set of facts and other information (usch as route entries, MAC table, etc.).
 The big benefit is that it the data is preparsed and normalised for all vendors supported.

 ## Bring your own module